m4staka/call-my-agent/docs/spec-v1.md

-# Telegram Codex Relay – v1 Spec
+# Call-my-agent – v1 Spec

 ## 1. Overview

-Telegram Codex Relay is a small Go CLI that:
+Call-my-agent is a small Go CLI that:

 - Polls a Telegram bot for new messages.
 - For each allowed chat, calls **OpenAI Codex CLI** (`codex exec`) as an external process.